sailfishos/docs.sailfishos.org/Support/Help_Articles/Calendar/README.md

 4. You must then define the start and end date of your event.
 (Note: in the case of recurring events, this is the start and end time of one instance, not the whole chain of events!)

 Starts:
 The start date is by default today’s date.
 The default start time is the time it is now.

 Ends:
 The end date is by default also today’s date.
 The default end time is an hour from what the time is now.

 Tapping on the start and end dates will take you to the Date picker view.
 Tapping on the start and end times will take you to the Time picker view.
-Remember to accept the date and time you chose by tapping on the top right corner where it shows what you chose for the date or time.
+Remember to accept the date and time you chose by tapping on the top right corner.

 5. Next, you can define to which calendar on your device the Event should be assigned to.
 Just press the text “Calendar” to see all the calendars available see [this chapter](#managing-your-calendars).
 Your calendar app keeps your current choice of the calendar as the default value for new appointments.
 Please note: calendars that have the text (Read-only) after their name, are calendars that can’t be synced back to the cloud.
 Making entries into these calendars will only be visible on your Sailfish OS device).